 Grade 9 Programming: Our grade 9 core academic courses are full year courses.
 Students are cohorted with a consistent homeroom for all core courses.
 They will have a teacher for Humanities (English Language Arts, Social Studies) and a teacher for Science/Math.
 Option courses are semestered.
-Each fall, students in grade 9 also take part in Phoenix Challenge, which develops teamwork and leadership skills through activities at camps both in the area and overnight at the Goldeye Centre near Nordegg, AB.
-This is a unique opportunity for our new students to meet students from our other feeder schools and develop

 Course Loads Gr.
 10-12: Generally speaking, students in grade 10 and 11 are required to carry a full academic load (40 credits).
 Grade 11 students may apply for a single spare course and therefore may carry 35 credits.
 Grade 12 students must carry 30 credits over the course of the year.
+There are exceptions to those credit guidelines, and all exceptions must be approved by school administration.

-Orientation: Springbank Community High School hosts an orientation evening each March for new students and their families.
-This evening event allows prospective students and their families to tour the school, learn about the various programs offered and connect with staff and administration with any question they may have regarding the school community.
+Orientation: Springbank Community High School hosts an orientation for new students and their families.
+This event (in the past it has been hosted both in-person and on-line) allows prospective students and their families to tour the school, learn about the various programs offered and connect with staff and administration with any question they may have regarding the school community.
 Families are encouraged to check our website for more information.